justsimplycode/The-Manged-Desk---LLD/README.md

-# Staff Track
+# The Managed Desk

-Staff Track is a Task Management System which is a console-based application built in C#.
+The Managed Desk is a Task Management System which is a console-based application built in C#.
 It allows users to manage tasks within projects by creating, assigning, updating, and tracking tasks.
 It’s designed with modular classes for efficient task and user management, ensuring a flexible and extendable structure.

 ## Key Features